deepaksamuel/python-tutorials/README.md

 # Step 1: Anaconda installation
 You will have to install the Anaconda distribution from this link: https://www.anaconda.com/
 # Step 2: Open Anaconda Navigator
 Once Anaconda is installed, a program called Anaconda Navigator is installed.
-You can open it by searching for it in your Windows machine or by typing conda-navigator or anaconda-navigator in linux-based machine.
+You can open it by searching for it in your Windows machine or by typing conda-navigator or anaconda-navigator on linux-based machine.
 Ubuntu launch pad will also have Anaconda navigator.
 ![Image description](img/nav.png)
 # Step 3: How to install python libraries
-Anaconda navigator will help you install python libraries for you that is apt for your python version.
+Anaconda navigator will help you install python libraries for you that is apt for your python version (Don't use pip (unless you are not using anaconda) that will mess up your python installation).
 Click on "Environments" in the navigator which will take you to another page.
 You can see the list of installed packages or search for new packages and install them directly.
-For example, if you want to install the numpy package, you will enter "numpy" (without quotes) and select "not installed" in the drop down box next to "Channels"..
+For example, if you want to install the numpy package, you will enter "numpy" (without quotes) and select "not installed" in the drop down box next to "Channels".
 If the package shows up, click on it and a install button shows up at the bottom.
 ![Image description](img/ins.png)
 # Step 4: Opening Spyder
 Click on Spyder icon to open the Spyder IDE.
 This is where you will write your code.